-Honda has a reputation for making excellent motorcycles, and many consider the Rebel 500 a good bike for beginners.
+Honda has a reputation for making excellent motorcycles, and many consider the Rebel 500 a good Honda beginner bike.
 This fallacy is likely due to the cruiser’s relatively small engine displacement, diminutive size, and affordable pricing.
 Unfortunately, although the Honda Rebel 500 offers some elements of a good beginner motorcycle, it fails that mission in five key areas.

 The Honda Rebel 500 is too small for taller riders

 The Rebel 500’s low 27-inch seat height makes it easy for “pretty much anyone” to plant both feet on the ground while straddling the bike, HotCars reports.
-Reaching the ground with both feet is essential for beginners, but taller riders will find this bike too small.
+Reaching the ground with both feet is essential for a beginner Honda bike, but taller riders will find this bike too small.